-Ins stitution

-Ph armacist Name Physician Name

-Ad dress Address

-Ph one License Number Phone License Number

-be fore proceeding.] · which accompany this form equesting authority to initiate

-2. drug therapy, pharmacist must include credential verification.)
+- 1. Describe the scope and authority to be exercised by the pharmacist.
+(If requesting authority to initiate drug therapy, pharmacist must include credential verification.) - 2.
 Indicate any restrictions placed on the use of certain types or classes of drugs or drug therapies under this agreement.
-(Note: Schedule II drugs are excluded by these rules.)

-3. If appropriate, indicate any diagnosis which are specifically included or excluded under this agreement. xcluded under this

-4. Attach any protocols or g under this agreement.
-T reactions related to drug his must include a protoc

-5. tions, if any, in which the ay be extended beyond
+(Note: Schedule II drugs are excluded by these rules.) - 3.
+If appropriate, indicate any diagnosis which are specifically included or excluded under this agreement. - 4.
+Attach any protocols or guidelines to be used in decision making or other activities contemplated under this agreement.
+This must include a protocol for treating acute allergic or other adverse reactions related to drug therapy. - 5.
+Describe approved situations, if any, in which the notification time limit may be extended beyond twenty-four hours (not to exceed seventy-two hours).

-Atta ch additional sheets if ne cessary.
+Attach additional sheets if necessary.

-Ph armacist Signature Date e Date

-J , ,